Flores and Eastward Roads Roundabout Project

 How many accidents have occurred at the intersection?

-In the five years prior to the audit 13 serious vehicle accidents were reported, some involving severe injuries and major property damage.
+In the five years prior to a 2023 audit of the intersection, 13 serious vehicle accidents were reported, some involving severe injuries and major property damage.
 Due to the high number of vehicles crashes the Flores/Eastward Road intersection was declared a Black Spot.

 Why not install traffic lights instead of building a roundabout?

-Roundabouts are installed by local governments primarily for better safety (reducing severe crashes by eliminating T-bones), improved traffic fl ow (continuous movement, less idling and congestion), and lower long-term costs (no electricity/signal maintenance).
+Roundabouts are installed by Local governments primarily for improving safety (reducing severe crashes by eliminating T-bones), improved traffic flow (continuous movement, less idling and congestion), and lower long-term costs (no electricity/signal maintenance).
 Main Roads WA actively prefers roundabouts as they are more efficient and safer, and will only consider approving traffic lights if land or services prevent the construction of a roundabout.

 Why is the intersection being relocated?